nanobot248/clipboard-cleaner/README.md

      the `directories` crate with qualifier `net.laerrus`, company `Laerrus Ultd.` and application name `clipboard-cleaner`.
 In a typical Linux system with XDG support, the config file would be in the directory `~/.config/clipboard-cleaner`.

+## Usage

+Just start the executable.
+There are no commandline-arguments.
+You can exit the application easily via pressing `ESC`.
+No other keyboard shortcuts are supported yet.

+## Build

+The project was developed with Rust version 1.60.0, but will probably work with other versions too.
+To build the project, either use `cargo build` or `cargo build --release`.
+There are custom release settings configured in `Cargo.toml` to reduce the executable size (currently to less than 1MB on x86_64) since this project is supposed to be repeatedly started by a keyboard shortcut.